For a scenic browse, and an answer-page for Guess The World...

 Robert Bloch, The Fear Planet (in the anthology Far Boundaries, ed.
 August Derleth (1951))

-Note: the above extracts are of fictional scenes set on fictional asteroids.
-For fictional scenes set on known asteroids, you can go to the following: What to see on Ceres - What to see on Eros - What to see on Icarus - What to see on Pallas - What to see on Vesta.
+Note: the above extracts are of fictional scenes set on purely fictional asteroids, and/or on those which don't have their own individual pages on this site.
+For the ones that do have dedicated pages, see the following: What to see on Ceres - What to see on Eros - What to see on Icarus - What to see on Pallas - What to see on Vesta.